dr-natetorious/TIM-8301-Principals_of_CyberSecurity/Week7_FutureNeeds/Readings/Citations.md

 Furfaro, A., Argento, L., Parise, A., & Piccolo, A. (2017).
 Using virtual environments for the assessment of cybersecurity issues in IoT scenarios.
 Simulation Modelling Practice and Theory Volume 73, April 2017, Pages 43-54. [https://doi.org/10.1016/j.simpat.2016.09.007](https://doi.org/10.1016/j.simpat.2016.09.007).
 [VirtualEnvironmentAssessSecurityIssues.pdf](VirtualEnvironmentAssessSecurityIssues.pdf).

+The authors discuss `SMALLWORLD`, a virtualization platform, as mechanism to monitor the interactions between real/virtual devices.
+This approach enables them to map out the exploitation of malware in a safe simulation and better understand its behavior.
+A strength of this solution, is that it can _detect malicious devices and quarintine_ them vs _manually isolating critical devices_.
+Using automation in this scenario could improve the chances that a resource are not missed, due to erroneous procedures.

 ## DDoS in the IoT: Mirai and other botnets (2017)

 Kolias, C., Kambourakis, G., Stavrou, A., & Voas, J. (2017).
 DDoS in the IoT: Mirai and other botnets.
 Computer, 50(7), 80-84. [https://doi.org/10.1109/MC.2017.201](https://doi.org/10.1109/MC.2017.201).
 [DDos_in_IoT.pdf](DDos_in_IoT.pdf).